-- Earn 2X miles per $1 spent on American Airlines purchases and 1X miles on other eligible purchases
+- Earn 2X AAdvantage® miles per $1 on American Airlines, restaurant, and gas station purchases

-- Pay $0 annual fee the first year, then $95 each year
+- Pay $0 annual fee the first year, $99 each year after

 The AAdvantage Platinum Select card comes with a signup bonus that can have you in the air in no time.
 Even better, redeeming your points will actually earn you points, as you’ll receive bonus miles equal to 10% of your redeemed miles.

 British Airways Visa Signature® cardholders can earn miles good for British Airways flights, which can get them to any of the airline’s 183 destinations around the world.
 The cost of rewards flights are based on the distance you fly, with off-peak, short-distance trips (650 miles or less) starting at 4,000 Avios miles.